 When authoring immutable object models, immutable collections are a good replacement for advisable collections.
-For details, see [immutable-collections].
+Immutable collections are implemented in the System.Collections.Immutable namespace, contained in the System.
+Collections.Immutable NuGet package.

-56.2.
+58.2.
 Freezable Threading Model

 When you need to prevent changes to an instance of an object most of the time, but not all of the time, the Immutable pattern (implemented by the ImmutableAttribute aspect) will be too aggressive for you.
 In these situations, you need a pattern that allows you to define the point in time where immutability begins.
 To accomplish this you can make use of the FreezableAttribute aspect.